Code-Institute-Submissions/soundkissstudio/README.md

 [Git](https://www.gitpod.io)- Was used when contacting student support and for version control.

-[Github] (<https://github.com/>)- Used to store the project code pushed from Git
+[Github](https://github.com/)- Used to store the project code pushed from Git.

-Apple Preview- Used for photo editing
+Apple Preview- Used for photo

+[Procreate](https://procreate.art/)- Was used for creating notes and wireframes on my ipad.

 ## Testing